-Course placement for grade nine students incorporates grades in their current eighth-grade courses, teacher recommendations, MCAS test results, standardized test results, as well as student and parent requests.
+Course placement for grade nine students incorporates grades in their current eighth-grade courses, teacher recommendations, standardized test results including MCAS and iReady, input from students, parents, and guardians, as well as the additional information available in Individualized Education Programs, 504 Plans, and Individualized Health Care Plans.
+Families should consider the time and dedication required in an all-honors curriculum.
 The high school guidance counselors meet with incoming 9th-grade students in the spring of their 8th-grade year during an assembly presentation to assist with their ninth-grade course selection.
-A Curriculum Night is also held to acquaint parents/guardians and incoming eighth-graders to Hanover High School and its rigorous academic program.
+A Curriculum Night is also held to acquaint parents/guardians and incoming eighth-graders with Hanover High School and its rigorous academic program.